Planning a trip to Europe and want to make sure you know exactly what to expect? These Europe travel tips will help you prepare!

 Wake up early as often as you can.

-If so, then be sure to get acquainted with dawn.
+If so, then be sure to get acquainted with experiencing the sunrise.

 Luckily, if you’re coming from North America, this is easier than it seems: the jetlag will help!

 Don’t shy away from traveling during the off-season.

 You may need a coat and to mentally prepare for gray skies and the possibility of rain, but traveling in some of Europe’s most popular (read: crowded) cities can be an absolute delight during the winter.

 Cities like Paris, Rome, and Amsterdam see an absolute fraction of the tourists in January than they do in June, resulting in bargain-basement prices, shorter lines, and an overall more pleasant experience.

 Learn at least a few phrases in the local language.

 This isn’t for necessity, exactly–in major tourism destinations, virtually all Europeans that work in the tourism industry will speak some English–but for politeness.

 Holy Week is a big deal.